k2view-academy/K2View-Academy/articles/Cloud/03_cloud_manager/02_spaces.md

 The Spaces page presents the list of spaces, arranged by their creation time order (newer to older), lets you to create a new space, to see spaces' status and info, as well take action upon each space.

-Upon entering the **k2cloud Orchestrator**, you can see that *Show My Spaces* is selected by default, which shows only Spaces that you have created.
+Upon entering the **k2cloud Orchestrator**, you can see that *Show My Spaces* is selected by default in the Spaces page, which shows only the Spaces that you have created.
 However, it is also possible to select *Show All Spaces* and see all the Spaces created by other users.

 ![](images/spaces-top-bar-default.png)